kay-dutch/ed-compass/README.md

 Flying with it is harder than analysing a clean recording.
 Pointed at a real signal in the black it will draw around what it finds and light SIGNAL, but it will not always name what it has found, and its drawn-structure detection is not yet dependable.
-This is why it is a pre-release.
+This is why it is an alpha.

 It costs a fraction of one CPU core and about 40 MB, so you can leave it running.